Applying for CPT

 How to Apply for a Social Security Number (SSN)

 If it’s a paid position, the student will need to request a Social Security Number (SSN) from the Social Security Administration (SSA) office.
-To request a SSN, the student will need to submit the CPT I-20 (with approved CPT), and Job Offer Letter to the SSA office.
+To request a SSN, the student will need to submit the CPT I-20 (with approved CPT), and Job Offer Letter to the ISSA office.
 For more information, click on International Students and Social Security Numbers.